 PI System Demo

 The teams then run a brief (30 minutes or less) retrospective, the goal of which is to identify whatever issues they would like to address.
-There is no one way to do this; a number of Agile retrospective formats can be used .
-The objective of the selected format is to identify a small number of significant problems that the teams can potentially address.
+There is no one way to do this; several different Agile retrospective formats can be used .
+The objective the retrospective is to identify a few significant problems that the teams can potentially address.

 Agree on the Problem(s) to Solve

 American inventor Charles Kettering is credited with the statement that “a problem well stated is a problem half solved.”
-At this point, the teams have self-selected the problem they want to work on.
-But do they really agree on what the problem is, or is it more likely that they have differing perspectives?
+At this point, the teams have self-selected the problem they want to address.
+But, do they agree on what the problem is, or is it more likely that they have differing perspectives?
 To this end, the teams should spend a few minutes stating the problem, thinking about the what, where, when, and impact as succinctly as they can.
-Figure 3 illustrates a Baja Ride systems engineering example.
+Figure 4 illustrates a Baja Ride systems engineering example.

 Perform Root Cause Analysis

-We recommend the use of traditional and effective problem-solving tools including Fishbone Diagrams and the Five Whys.
-Also known as an Ishikawa Diagram, the fishbone diagram is a visual tool used to explore the causes of specific events or sources of variation in a process.
-As can be seen in Figure 4, the name of the problem statement is written to the right at the end of the “backbone.”
+Effective problem-solving tools include the fishbone diagram and the ‘5 Whys.’
+Also known as an Ishikawa Diagram, a fishbone diagram is a visual tool used to explore the causes of specific events or sources of variation in a process.
+Figure 5 illustrates the fishbone diagram with the problem statement written at the head of the ‘fish.’

 Identify the Biggest Root Cause

-Pareto Analysis, also known as “the 80/20 rule,” is a statistical decision-making technique used to narrow down the number of actions that produce the most significant overall effect.
-It uses the principle that 20% of the root causes can cause 80% of the problem.
-It is particularly useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic problems.
+Pareto Analysis, also known as the 80/20 rule, is a technique used to narrow down the number of actions that produce the most significant overall effect.
+It uses the principle that 20 percent of the causes are responsible for 80 percent of the problem.
+It’s especially useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic issues.

-Once all the possible causes of causes have been identified, team members then cumulatively vote on the item they think is the biggest factor causing the end problem.
+Once all the possible causes-of-causes have been identified, team members then cumulatively vote on the item they think is the most significant factor causing the end problem.
 They can do this by placing stars (five stars are allocated to each group member, which can be spread among one or more items as they see fit) on the causes they think are most problematic.
-The team then creates a Pareto chart, such as the example in Figure 5, which illustrates their collective consensus on the largest root causes.
+The team then summarizes the votes in a Pareto chart, such as the example in Figure 6, which illustrates their collective consensus on the most significant root cause.